 Researchers need to trust the results of their searches within an infrastructure.
 If they believe that they are only receiving a partial return of results relevant for their search, they will not feel that they can reach firm conclusions based upon the evidence they have.
 For this reason, having standards that are appropriately and accurately applied to structure the metadata of the objects in a collection is a requirement to support research work.

 This is of course more complicated if the research topic covers more than one institution, or indeed more than one type of institution.
 If that second institution uses a different standard, to categorise their metadata, then these two collections do not meet the condition of interoperability.
 For an individual, this can be reasoned and figured out: metadata standards almost invariable make documentation available, giving a full description of what each of the fields in the standard means, and what type of information should go into them.
 By knowing this, the researcher can look to see which of the fields among the two metadata standards have the same type of information, and which are different.
 She can then begin to work to ‘clean’ the datasets to make them work for her.

-Watch our video for Mork and Tork, available in English, French, German and Italian!
+Watch our video for Mork and Tork, available in English, French, German, Greek and Italian!